1986 Minnesota Twins season: Regular season

-On May 30, Roy Smalley Jr. homered from both sides of the plate, the first Twin to do so.
+On May 30, Roy Smalley III homered from both sides of the plate, the first Twin to do so.

 Only one Twins player made the All-Star Game: outfielder Kirby Puckett.

 On August 1, Puckett hit for the cycle, the only time he'd do so in his major league career.
 Going triple, double, single, homer, he became the seventh Twin in history to cycle.
 On the same night, pitcher Bert Blyleven struck out Oakland's Mike Davis to notch his 3000th strikeout.
 Only eight other pitchers had reached that plateau.

 After a disappointing start, manager Ray Miller was replaced by Tom Kelly on September 12.

 Greg Gagne of the Twins hit two inside-the-park home runs in one game on October 4, against the Chicago White Sox.
 Pitcher Bert Blyleven was on the mound for the Twins; the last time a batter had hit two inside-the-park homers in one game, it was Dick Allen of the White Sox on July 31, 1972, and his homers were hit off Blyleven.

 Also on October 4, Blyleven allowed his 50th home run of the season (to Chicago's Daryl Boston) to set a major league record.
 (When he served up 46 in 1987, he set another record with 96 homers allowed over consecutive seasons.)